Net Zero Roadmap

 • All suppliers and service providers to undergo ESG screening

-Ayala Land has conducted a thorough inventory of the company’s Scope 1, 2 and 3 emissions, covering all activities across the business lines from 2021 to 2024.
-The company engaged South Pole for the re-measurement and recalculation of GHG emissions based on the actual business and operational activities of the company.
+To better view our net zero progress and align our performance with the company’s science-based net-zero emissions reduction targets for the near and long term, Ayala Land conducted a review of its total GHG emissions in 2024.
+This was conducted through a thorough inventory and data collection of the company’s Scope 1, 2, and 3 emissions from all activities across the business lines from 2021 to 2024.
+Ayala Corporation spearheaded the engagement of South Pole to remeasure and recalculate GHG emissions based on its actual business and operational activities of the Ayala Group.

 Notes: